Lemon pepper seasoning is ideal for fish, chicken or chicken wings. Add a sprinkle or two to liven up dinnertime!

 Does lemon pepper seasoning have salt in it?

 Almost all recipes and store-bought lemon pepper have salt in it.
 That said, if you’re watching your salt intake, you could omit or reduce the salt amount in this recipe.
+You can also make it completely without salt then add whatever amount is necessary depending on the recipe you’re making.
+Making your own at home is the best way to control the amount of salt used plus it tastes so much better.

 What spices go well with lemon pepper?